uofa-cmput404/uofa-cmput404.github.io/content/general/labs.md

     * You can explain your code to the TA with no problem
     * But, you plagiarized, misrepresented your work, or other academic misconduct (cheating)
     * Grade: 100, and you get interviewed by the instructor, and you get interviewed by the Dean's office, and you probably get sanctioned by the Dean's office, and you probably receive letter of reprimand, and the Dean's officer can set your grade to 0 anyway.
 Or the Dean's officer might fail you for the entire course, or whatever they decide, they have their own rules.

+# GitHub Classroom

+If you do not submit to eClass on time:

+* We have no way of knowing which GitHub repo is yours.
+* We have no way of knowing if you intend to submit the lab/project.
+* We have no way of tracking which lab/project have been graded and which assignments still need to be graded.
+* We have no way of knowing if we missed someone's lab/project.

+Also:

+* We have no way of tracking things like excused absences (weight transfer if someone is sick) on GitHub.
+(Even if we did it would violate University policy for us to do so.)
+* We have no way of tracking accessibility accommodations on GitHub.
+(Even if we did it would violate University policy for us to do so.)
+* We have no way of tracking grades on GitHub.
+(Even if we did it would violate University policy for us to do so.
+* The GitHub due date thing does not always work correctly.
+* By University policy, GitHub (like Mentimeter) is not an approved platform. eClass/Canvas/Google Apps are the only approved platforms.
+So, instructors and TAs are not allowed to tell GitHub who you are, we have to allow you to be pseudonymous.
+For example, we are not allowed to tell GitHub/Mentimeter your name, your student ID#, your CCID, etc. This is also why Menti uses codenames.
+* Because of this policy we also cannot give grades or feedback on GitHub.